Classics and Modern Languages at Balliol College

 - the University’s entrance requirements

-- the selection criteria of the Faculty of Classics and the Faculty of Modern Languages.
+- the Faculty of Classics’s selection criteria and the Faculty of Modern Languages’s selection criteria.